lldap/lldap/README.md

   interface between front and back-end.
 In particular, it contains the OPAQUE structures and the JWT format.
 * `app/`: The frontend.
+  * `src/components`: The elements containing the business and display logic of the various pages and their components.
+  * `src/infra`: Various tools and utilities.
 * `server/`: The backend.
   * `src/domain/`: Domain-specific logic: users, groups, checking passwords...
   * `src/infra/`: API, both GraphQL and LDAP